JeroenMBooij/Handwritten-Numbers-Recognition-Computer-Vision/README.md

 # Handwritten-numbers-vision-recognition-neural-net
 This repository contains a WPF program for recognizing handwritten number from the MNIST database.
-It uses a deeplearning algorithm with a minibatch gradient decent build from scratch
+It uses a deeplearning neural network with a minibatch gradient decent build from scratch

 There are 60.000 numbers available for training and 10.000 for testing